Tomb Raider King

 Tomb Raider King is a South Korean web novel written by Sanji Jiksong.
 It was serialized in Kakao's digital comic and fiction platform KakaoPage beginning on November 1, 2016.

-A webtoon adaptation of Tomb Raider King was first serialized in KakaoPage on June 30, 2019; the webtoon's first season concluded on January 30, 2023, followed by its second season, which was released from February to March 2023.
+A webtoon adaptation of Tomb Raider King was first serialized in KakaoPage on June 30, 2019, with the webtoon's first season concluded on January 30, 2023, followed by its second season, which was released from February to March 2023.
 During their panel at Anime Expo 2022, Yen Press announced that they licensed the manhwa in English under their Ize Press imprint.
 Its individual chapters have been collected and published in twelve volumes by Redice Studio, as of August 2024.

-An aeni television series adaptation produced by Studio EEK has been announced and will be released in 2026.
+An aeni television series adaptation produced by Studio EEK premiered in Korea and Japan in July 2026.

 Plot

-The God's tombs have been appearing all over the world, unbeknownst to mankind the tombs contain relics that contain powers to those who use it.
-Tomb raider Seo Joo-Heon, returns 15 years into the past and embarks on a journey around the world to steal all the tombs before anyone gets it.
+The tombs have been appearing all over the world, unbeknownst to mankind the tombs contain relics that grant powers to those who use it.
+Tomb raider Seo Joo-Heon, returns 15 years into the past and embarks on a journey around the world to steal all the tombs before anyone gets them.